-Psyllium comes from the seeds of a shrub called plantago ovata.
-The plant is mostly found in India but grows all over the world (x).
-Psyllium husk is a soluble fiber that is sometimes called ispaghula.
-It is a natural, bulk-forming laxative.
-When it absorbs water, it swells and turns into a gelatin-like substance that moves waste through the digestive tract, providing water and volume to stools (x).
+Psyllium comes from the seeds of a shrub called Plantago ovata.
+You can find the plant mainly in India, but it grows all over the world. (x) Psyllium husk is a soluble fiber that is sometimes called ispaghula.
+It is a natural, bulk-forming laxative, so it’s easy on your body.
+When it absorbs water, it swells and turns into a gelatin-like substance that moves waste through your digestive tract, providing water and volume to your stools. (x)

-Whole psyllium husk typically comes as psyllium husk powder or in wafer form, but it’s also available in liquid, granule or capsule form.
-Only buy all-natural, 100 percent pure psyllium husk to avoid chemical fertilizers, herbicides and pesticides (x).
+The whole psyllium husk typically comes as psyllium husk powder or in wafer form, but it’s also available in liquid, granule or capsule form.
+Only buy an all-natural, 100 percent pure psyllium husk to avoid chemical fertilizers, herbicides and pesticides. (x)

-Some psyllium supplements also tend to use semi-synthetic or synthetic active ingredients like polycarbophil and methylcellulose, which contain no psyllium.
+Some psyllium supplements also tend to use semi-synthetic or synthetic active ingredients like polycarbophil and methylcellulose, containing no psyllium.
 Keep away from psyllium powder with sweeteners or additives, as these can negatively affect the microbiome and possibly trigger side effects.

 Benefits of Psyllium Husk